 And yet here I am, suitcase on my floor and t-shirts on the drying rack, getting ready to jet off to Roatan, Honduras for the fourth time.
-So, how can you join me and plan your own cheap scuba diving trip?
+So, how can you plan your own cheap scuba diving trip?

 When you’re looking for a cheap scuba diving trip, look for a destination with inexpensive options for airport transfers, accommodation, food and entertainment.
 You can use a site like BudgetYourTrip.com to compare average costs across different destinations for budget, mid-range and luxury travelers.
 For example, a mid-range traveler in the Cayman Islands is likely to spend more than $250 USD per day before diving, while it’s possible to visit Cozumel, Mexico for less than half of that price.